mmorri22/cse30321/cse30321-syllabus.md

 <li>Describe the main architectural approaches to <b>improve computer performance</b> (circa 2004 and 2012).</li>
 <li><b>Explain and articulate</b> why modern microprocessors now have <b>more than one core</b> and how software must adapt to accommodate the now prevalent <b>multi-core approach to computing</b>.</li>
 </ol>

+### Lecture Notes and Course Schedule

+The Lecture Notes and Course Schedule for the Fall 2023 semester may be found on the Canvas page at https://canvas.nd.edu/courses/74671/pages/lecture-notes-and-schedule.
+This schedule includes all the reading assignments, in-class coding opportunities, and assignment descriptions and due dates.

+> <b>Note</b>: All slides and solutions to in-class coding opportunities will be posted <i>after</i> the lecture.